Firebolt, the better Analytical Database in the Cloud Whitepaper

 - Additional clusters increase concurrency linearly, with each cluster having direct access to the entire dataset.

-The scaling approach described above addresses dynamic workloads while addressing budget constraints.
+The scaling approach described above addresses the reality of unpredictable workloads while addressing budget constraints.
 Firebolt’s scaling methodology does not end here.
-A typical data warehouse workload can be broken down into nightly data ingestion,ad hoc analytics workload, high concurrency customer-facing analytics and scale-out ELT etc. Each of these workloads have distinct profiles and disparate resource requirements.
-Firebolt provides the flexibility to optimize each of these workloads independently.
+A typical data warehouse workload can will have many distinct workloads, such asnightly data ingestion, ad hoc analytics workload, high concurrency customer-facing analytics and scale-out ELT etc. Each of these workloads have distinct profiles and disparate resource requirements.
+Firebolt provides the flexibility to optimize each of these workloads independently, while allowing them all to be run on the same system.

 • Address mixed workloads with workload isolation